 In determining compliance with the guidelines, we include shares owned directly, shares held in a family trust or qualified retirement program, performance-based shares contingently earned in completed performance periods but not yet paid out, and restricted share awards.
-However, we do not include stock options (whether vested or unvested) or unvested) or unvested) or unvested or unvested) or unvested.
+However, we do not include stock options (whether vested or unvested) or unearned performance-based shares for such purposes.